 Once a SME is established in its home market, international expansion should be a no-brainer.
 But I’m always surprised by how many business owners don’t think it’s something they can do, or don’t think about all the advantages and opportunities.

-1. Increased sales has immediate impact on revenues and profits
+That has an immediate impact on revenues and profits.

 Every country tries to encourage its businesses to export more, but most rely on finding agents and distributors to sell their products and services.
 Companies that set up their own international subsidiaries deliver far better results.